Graduate Research Assistant Employment Requirements and Compensation

 “Funding” means financial support for a Sponsored Project, including money, property, services, or anything of value in lieu of money.

 “Graduate Research Assistants” are appointed and paid to perform research under the direct supervision of a faculty member.
 This research experience is intended to complement the student's formal instruction, and may lead to a thesis, dissertation, or publication.
 Appointments are made for an academic year, for one semester, or for the summer.
 The preceding definition of “Graduate Research Assistants” is restricted to this policy and relates to graduate students working on Sponsored Projects.
-Other categories of student support are described in the University Policy on Graduate Student Employment and Other Graduate Aid.
+Other categories of student support are described in University Policy 2.22, Graduate Student Employment and Other Student Aid.

 “Grant" means a legally enforceable agreement between the University and a Sponsor that provides Funding when: